js-ojus/sarit/README.md

 ### Non-goals

 `sarit` is expressly *not* intended to be an enterprise-grade workflow engine.
-The following features are not supported.
+The following features are **not** supported.

-* Import from, and export to, workflow modelling formats like BPMN/XPDL.
+* Import from, and export to, workflow modelling formats like BPMN and XPDL.
 * Executable specifications like BPEL and Wf-XML.
 * Hierarchical regimes (only graph-like regimes are supported).
+* Choreography (only orchestration is supported).

 ## This Document